blockfrost/blockfrost-js/README.md

 ### `BlockfrostServerError`

 `BlockfrostServerError` is an error returned directly by Blockfrost API.
-The error object's properties are matching [the same format as defined by Blockfrost API](<(https://docs.blockfrost.io/#section/Errors)>), with additional `url` field set to the URL the request was sent to.
+The error object's properties are matching [the same format as defined by Blockfrost API](<(https://docs.blockfrost.io/#section/Errors)>), with additional `url` field set to the URL the request was sent to and optional `body` field set to the original body of the error response in cases where the error was not returned by Blockfrost Backend (eg. nginx).

 #### Example